ye8303019/chrisye.gitbub.io/_posts/2022-03-19-Thoughts_On_PLG.md

 Follow the `five-second test`, to see if users could understand which plan is right for them almost immediately, otherwise your plan may be overcomplicated.
 About the best practice of how to make a price plan, [here](https://optinmonster.com/pricing-page-best-practices/) is a perfect article which the author elaborate in 20 aspects, like the `Simplify the Design`, `Make the Copy Easy to Understand`, `Address the FUDs(Fear, Uncertainty and Doubt.)` etc.

 2. **Don't create a free plan with no incentive to upgrade**
 You are not running a charity, **where to draw the line, this could be a tough balance**.
-Offering a key feature for free makes your customer acquistion model more powerful, but you'll drain resources , too.
+Offering a key feature for free makes your customer acquisition model more powerful, but you'll drain resources , too.
 Make your decision based on your key value metrics data monitoring.

 3. **Don't make it a no-brainer for the majority of your customers to downgrade** There's no way to avoid this entirely, but you can minimize risk.
 Look at the number of customers who use only the tools and features you're about to give away for free: